jewelsea/javafx-websocket-test/README.md

 *Attribution*

-This is a JavaFX maven plugin built project.
+This is a JavaFX Maven Plugin built project.
-Information on using the JavaFX maven plugin is at:
+Information on using the JavaFX Maven Plugin is at:

  * [https://github.com/zonski/javafx-maven-plugin](https://github.com/zonski/javafx-maven-plugin)

-A skeleton for this project was generated using the [JavaFX maven plugin Quickstart archetype](http://zenjava.com/javafx/maven/basic-archetype.html), then significantly modified after that.
+A skeleton for this project was generated using the [JavaFX Maven Plugin Quickstart Archetype](http://zenjava.com/javafx/maven/basic-archetype.html), then significantly modified after that.